JunXiong0223/PurchasingWebsite/README.md

 1- Voucher module needed if more voucher is coming in future 2- standardize add/edit modal
-3- add return button to checkout page and admin order details 4- Revise project task if anything extra or out of consideration such as save payment method
+3- add return button to checkout page and admin order details 4- Revise project task if anything extra or out of consideration such as save payment method 5- Checkout page - cannot revoke voucher discount
+6- Product Browsing page - only one or two products displayed in one row 7- Add return button for product details page

 USer nav - ZY Product detail
 User Footer - KS Product/Homepage, refer to /ks/static footer.txt